Special Educational Needs and Disabilities

 What training do staff have to support children with SEND?

-The SENDCO, Mrs Eileen Damzen, has expertise gained through 20 years experience as a primary school teacher and SENDCO.
+The SENDCO, Ms Angela Struthers, has expertise gained through 21 years experience as a primary school teacher, learning mentor and SENDCO.
+She has completed the National Award for Special Educational Needs Co-Ordination.
 Support staff members gain specialist training from various sources such as speech and language therapists, educational psychologists, specialist outreach teachers and a variety of training courses.
 The support staff at St Mary’s have extensive knowledge in supporting children with Autistic Spectrum Disorder and Specific Learning Difficulties.
 All staff have completed Positive Handling training during the past eighteen months.

 We have regular visits from an outreach teacher from Whitefield School to broaden our understanding and provision for children with specific needs.

 How do I make a complaint relating to SEND?

 Please refer to the Complaints Policy on the school website.

 Where can I find support as a parent of a child with SEND?

 Parents can contact the Waltham Forest Special Educational Needs Disability Information Advice and Support Service.

 Waltham Forest SENDIASS